eway-crm/triggers/README.md

 ### Triggers

 Action criteria specifies conditions that indicates whether the trigger will be activated for the item or not by checking item's value on a specified column.
+You should try to make criteria as specific as possible to avoid unnecessary trigger activations.

 For triggers you may use the following attributes:
 * **Name** - Name of the column